shariefzabi/LibraryApp/README.md

 `Deployment plan`
-Great!
-Deploying a MERN (MongoDB, Express.js, React, Node.js) stack application involves specific considerations for each part of the stack.
-Here's an adjusted deployment plan specifically tailored for a MERN stack application:

-Deployment Plan for MERN Stack Application on AWS Cloud Service Provider Selection:
+Cloud Service Provider Selection:

 Provider: Choose AWS due to its comprehensive service offerings and compatibility with the MERN stack components.